neumino/neumino.github.io/_posts/2015-04-18-thinky-rest-api.md

 ReQL is an incredibly powerful beast, and thinky wields most of its power by using the exact same API.
-While thinky can be used like classic ORMs like mongoose, it is a shame to miss some really nice features of thinky.
+While thinky can be used like classic ORMs like mongoose, it is a shame to miss some of its really nice features.

 This article describes how to build the thinky part of a REST API for Express, and hopefully is the first of a serie that will showcase what thinky can do.
 This